 NMI can provide a pattern approval and certification framework for:

-For example, to assist Australian law enforcement agencies ensure traceability in breath-alcohol analyser measurements, NMI appoints:
+For example, to assist Australian law enforcement agencies to ensure traceability in breath-alcohol analyser measurements, NMI appoints:

 NMI ensures international recognition and acceptance of Australia’s measurement system, by acting as the interface between the Australian and international measurement systems.

 The Australian Government is a signatory to two inter-governmental measurement treaties, the Metre Convention and the International Organization for Legal Metrology (OIML) Convention.